Chart Color Schemes

 Gracemere features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.6% of all households, including 34.1% couples with children, 25.6% couples without children, and 16.9% single parent families.
-Non-family households account for 22.4%, with lone person households at 19.2% and group households comprising 3.0%.
+Non-family households account for the remaining 22.4%, with lone person households at 19.2% and group households comprising 3.0%.
 The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households